 The Portfolio is actively managed and does not intend to track the Benchmark and is not constrained by it.
-The Benchmark is included here for performance comparison purposes only.
-It is not expected that the majority of the Portfolio's assets will be components of the Benchmark.
-While the Portfolio may acquire securities which are components of the Benchmark, it will not do so because of their inclusion in the Benchmark.
+The Benchmark is included here for performance comparison purposes.
+The Portfolio also gives some consideration to the Benchmark constituents in the selection of securities and may not hold all or many of the Benchmark's components.